facebookresearch/binary-image-selection/README.md

 This repository implements an evaluation script for measuring the mean BISON accuracy on the val2014 split of the COCO-caption dataset.
 If you use BISON to analyze your image-captioning system, please cite:

-- Hexiang Hu, Ishan Misra, and Laurens van der Maaten. **Binary Image Selection (BISON): Interpretable Evaluation of Visual Grounding.** _arXiv:xxxx.xxxx_, 2018.
+- Hexiang Hu, Ishan Misra, and Laurens van der Maaten. **Binary Image Selection (BISON): Interpretable Evaluation of Visual Grounding.** _arXiv:1901.06595, 2019.

 ## Requirements